Voting lawsuits pile up across US as election approaches

 “This is going to be a fraud like you’ve never seen,” the president said of the massive shift to mail voting prompted by the pandemic.

 The lawsuits are a likely precursor for what will come afterward.
-Republicans say they have major law firms on retainer, along with thousands of volunteer lawyers at the ready.
-Democrats have announced a legal war room of Democratic heavyweights, including a pair of former solicitors general and a former attorney general.
+Republicans say they have retained outside law firms, along with thousands of volunteer lawyers at the ready.
+Democrats have announced a legal war room of heavyweights, including a pair of former solicitors general.

 The race is already regarded as the most litigated in American history, due in large part to the massive expansion of mail and absentee voting.
-Loyola Law School professor Justin Levitt has tallied some 260 lawsuits arising from the coronavirus.
-The Republication National Committee says it’s involved in more than 40 cases, and a website run by a chief Democrat lawyer lists active cases worth watching in about 15 states.
+Loyola Law School professor Justin Levitt, a former Justice Department elections official, has tallied some 260 lawsuits arising from the coronavirus.
+The Republication National Committee says it’s involved in more than 40 lawsuits, and a website operated by a chief Democrat lawyer lists active cases worth watching in about 15 states.

-Democrats are focusing their efforts on four core areas — securing free postage for mail ballots, reforming signature-match laws, allowing ballot collection by third-parties like community organizations and ensuring that ballots postmarked by Election Day can count.
+Democrats are focusing their efforts on multiple core areas — securing free postage for mail ballots, reforming signature-match laws, allowing ballot collection by third-parties like community organizations and ensuring that ballots postmarked by Election Day can count.
 Republicans warn that those same requests open the door to voter fraud and confusion and are countering efforts to relax rules on how voters cast ballots this November.

 “We’re trying to prevent chaos in the process,” RNC chief counsel Justin Riemer said in an interview.
 “Nothing creates more chaos than rewriting a bunch of rules at the last minute.”

-But there have been no broad-based examples of voter fraud during past presidential elections, including in 2016, when Trump claimed the contest would be rigged and Russians sought to meddle in the outcome.
+But there have been no broad-based, sweeping examples of voter fraud during past presidential elections, including in 2016, when Trump claimed the contest would be rigged and Russians sought to meddle in the outcome.

 Some of the disputes are unfolding in states not traditionally thought of as election battlegrounds, such as Montana, where there is a highly competitive U.S. Senate race on the ballot.
-A judge extended the deadline for returning mailed ballots.
+A judge Wednesday rejected an effort by Trump’s reelection campaign and Republican groups to block counties from holding the general election mostly by mail.

 But most of the closely watched cases are in states perceived as up-for-grabs in 2020 and probably crucial to the race.

 That includes Ohio, where a coalition of voting groups and Democrats have sued to force an expansion of ballot drop boxes from more than just one per county.
-In a separate case Monday, a federal judge rejected proposed changes to the state’s signature-matching requirement, handing a win to the state’s Republican election chief who has been engulfed with litigation this election season.
+Separately on Monday, a federal judge rejected changes to the state’s signature-matching requirement for ballots and ballot applications, handing a win to the state’s Republican election chief who has been engulfed with litigation this election season.

-In Arizona, a judge’s ruling that voters have five days to fix problems with unsigned ballots is now on appeal before the U.S. Court of Appeals for the Ninth Circuit.
+In Arizona, a judge’s ruling that voters who forget to sign their early ballots have up to five days after the election to fix the problem is now on appeal before the 9th U.S. Circuit Court of Appeals.

-A federal appeals court on Tuesday upheld a six-day extension for counting absentee ballots in Wisconsin as long as they postmarked on or before Election Day.
+A federal appeals court on Tuesday upheld a six-day extension for counting absentee ballots in Wisconsin as long as they are postmarked by Election Day.
 The ruling gave Democrats in the state at least a temporary victory in a case that could nonetheless by appealed to the U.S. Supreme Court.
 In neighboring Michigan, the GOP is suing to try to overturn a decision that lets the state count absentee ballots up to 14 days after the election.

 In battleground North Carolina, where voters are already struggling with rules requiring witness signatures on absentee ballots, the RNC and Trump’s campaign committee have sued over new election guidance that will permit ballots with incomplete witness information to be fixed without the voter having to fill out a new blank ballot.

 In Iowa, the Trump campaign and Republican groups have won a series of sweeping legal victories in their attempts to limit absentee voting, with judges throwing out tens of thousands of absentee ballot applications in three counties.
-Just this week, another judge upheld a new Republican-backed law that will make it harder for counties to process absentee ballot applications.
+This week, another judge upheld a new Republican-backed law that will make it harder for counties to process absentee ballot applications.

 Pennsylvania has been a particular hive of activity.

 Republican lawmakers asked the U.S. Supreme Court on Monday to put a hold on a ruling by the state’s highest court that extends the deadline for receiving and counting mailed-in ballots.
-That same ruling also rejected requests to let voters who are not disabled give their mail-in ballot to someone else to deliver, and to require counties to let voters fix disqualifying problems with their mail-in ballots.
+Republicans also object to a portion of the state court’s ruling that orders counties to count ballots that arrive during the three-day extension period even if they lack a postmark or legible postmark.

 Meanwhile in federal court, Republicans are suing to, among other things, outlaw drop boxes or other sites used to collect mail-in ballots.

-The Supreme Court itself has already been asked to get involved in several cases, as it did in April, when conservative justices blocked Democratic efforts to extend absentee voting during the primary election.
+The Supreme Court itself has already been asked to get involved in several cases, as it did in April, when conservative justices blocked Democratic efforts to extend absentee voting in Wisconsin during the primary.

 There is, of course, precedent for an election that ends in the courts.
-In 2000, the Supreme Court halted a recount in Florida, effectively handing the election to Republican George W. Bush.
+In 2000, the Supreme Court settled a recount dispute in Florida, effectively handing the election to Republican George W. Bush.

-Barry Richard, a Florida lawyer who represented Bush during the recount fight, said there’s no guarantee that the Supreme Court will want to get involved again, or that any lawsuit over the election will present a compelling issue for the bench to address.
+Barry Richard, a Florida lawyer who represented Bush during that litigation, said there’s no guarantee the Supreme Court will want to get involved again, or that any lawsuit over the election will present a compelling issue for the bench to address.

 One significant difference between then and now, he said, is that neither candidate raised the prospect of not accepting the results.